mandober/debrief.math/890-calculus/calc.GLOSSARY.md

 ## Line
 A line is a 1D geometric object consisting of an infinite set of points.
 In the coordinate plane, a line may be defined in several ways, perphaps the most intuitively via two distinct points that it intersects.
 Another common way to define a line is using the slope-intercept form, `y = mx + b`, where `m` is the slope of the line, and `b` is the y-intercept, while `(x, y)` coordinates make up the set of all points belonging to the line.

-## Complex analysis
-## Functional analysis
 ## Mathematical analysis
-Mathematical analysis includes calculus and more…
+Mathematical analysis further develops concepts of calculus, limits, series, sequences.

 ## Method of exhaustion
 The method of exhaustion was an integral-like limiting process used by Archimedes to compute the area and volume of 2D lamina (2D objects) and 3D solids.